corrections-and-exercises/react-quiz-01/README.md

 - Create following components
 - The tests check the behaviour of the components.
 We don't test for implementation details
+- We already have provided you with the necessary files to create your components.
+- You need to run "npm run test" to see if you succeed

 ### Header